 However, some studies have shown phytoestrogens may disrupt hormone function.

 Be mindful of your intake of phytoestrogens and get to know how they may impact your body, as everyone is different.

 Foods rich in phytoestrogen compounds include:

 Glucosinolates are compounds found predominantly in cruciferous vegetables.
 They are known for helping to regulate inflammation, metabolic function, and stress responses.
-Glucosinolates have also been associated with cancer prevention. in rats and mice found that the compounds that form from broken down glucosinololates inactivate carcinogens and protect cells from DNA damage.
-However, this has not been proven in human studies.
-Common foods rich in glucosinolates include:
+Glucosinolates have also been associated with cancer prevention.

 Increasing the amount of phytonutrient-rich foods in your diet can boost antioxidant activity and your immune health.